zckrs/Tree-of-Savior-Lua-Mods/README.md

 * Move system menu button to generic utility file.
 Create popup menu like the system menu functions today.
 Any addon can call into this to add a button.
 Will allow things like toggling expviewer and opening settings for each addon.
 * Finish and release developer console.
 This will have some utility methods and override print so anything using print() will pipe to this window as some form of stdout.
 * Create draggable window for monster tracker that keeps track of all monster kills on current map and shows their reward.
+* Work on a wardrobes addon that allows people to create as many gear sets as they want and swap them instantly by dragging it to the hotkey bar.

 # Disclaimer